BonFX

 36. Error Prevention

-Error Prevention in design refers to the techniques used to prevent user errors before they occur.
-This can include clear instructions, confirmation messages before critical actions, and intuitive design.
+Error Prevention infographic illustration UX Error Prevention in design refers to the techniques used to prevent user errors before they occur.
+It’s one of Jakob Nielsen’s 10 usability heuristics and can include clear instructions, confirmation messages before critical actions, and intuitive design.
 Preventing errors can lead to a more user-friendly and efficient product, improving overall user satisfaction.
-Error Prevention infographic illustration UX

 37. Rapid Prototyping